Attention Capture: Introduction

 \subsection{Outline of contribution}

-\mbox{} \paragraph{Reduction to structures with deterministic and increasing belief paths.} Our first result (Theorem \ref{thrm:reduction}) establishes a reduction principle: any feasible distribution over stopping times can be implemented with a special class of dynamic information structures such that (i) upon stopping, DM learns the state perfectly; and (ii) upon continuing, the DM's beliefs follow a \emph{deterministic belief path} which induces \emph{increasing uncertainty}: the longer she waits, the more uncertain she becomes---and the more she values information about the state.
+\mbox{} \paragraph{Reduction to deterministic, increasing, and maximal belief paths.} Our first result (Theorem \ref{thrm:reduction}) establishes a reduction principle: any feasible distribution over stopping times can be implemented with a special class of dynamic information structures such that upon stopping, DM learns the state perfectly and upon continuing, the DM's continuation beliefs follow a {deterministic path} which is (i) \emph{increasing}: the longer she waits, the more uncertain she becomes; and (ii) \emph{maximal}: at each time step her continuation beliefs move as much as the martingale condition allows.
 This is represented by the top arrow in Figure \ref{fig:contribution}.

-Conceptually, the reduction principle highlights the key role continuation belief paths play in shaping dynamic continuation incentives---this is a margin along which the designer exploits.
-Practically, the reduction ensures continuation histories do not branch: conditional on continuing until time $t$, DM's beliefs are uniquely pinned down by the continuation belief path.
-This drastically simplifies the designer's problem to whether we can find a continuation belief path which supports a target joint distribution over outcomes.
+Conceptually, the reduction principle highlights the key role that increasing continuation belief paths play in shaping dynamic continuation incentives.
+A distinctive feature of attention capture is that the DM's value for information over time depends on her interim belief which is itself endogenous to the dynamic information structure---this is a margin along which the designer exploits.
+Practically, the reduction principle ensures continuation histories do not branch: conditional on continuing until time $t$, DM's beliefs are uniquely pinned down by the continuation belief path.
+This simplifies the designer's problem to whether we can find a continuation belief path supporting a target distribution over stopping times.

+\paragraph{Optimal attention capture via convex-orders and extreme points.} We next turn to the structure of optimal attention capture.
+We completely characterization of the convex-order frontier over the set of feasible stopping times (Theorem \ref{thrm:convex_ext} (i)).
+Distributions on the convex-order frontier are supported by increasing and maximal belief paths which keep the DM indifferent between continuing and stopping at each point in time.
+This is depicted by the second arrow in Figure \ref{fig:contribution}.
+Thus, increasingness and maximality are both \emph{sufficient} to achieve any feasible stopping time and \emph{necessary} to achieve the convex frontier.

+Our results offer a transparent perspective on the form of optimal attention with an arbitrary number of states, arbitrary DM decision problems, and arbitrary (but additively separable) designer and DM time preferences.
+When the designer's time preferences are more convex than that of the DM's, optimal dynamic information structures must generate full information at a time-inhomogeneous geometric rate which keeps the DM indifferent and induces increasing and maximal continuation belief paths.
+Conversely, when the designer's preferences are more concave than that of the DM's, optimal dynamic information structures induces no movement in interim beliefs until full information arrives at a fixed time.